-Men Honghua (2010) East Asian Order Formation and Sino-Japanese Relations.
+26 Men Honghua (2010) East Asian Order Formation and Sino-Japanese Relations.
 Indiana Journal of Global Legal Studies, Vol. 17, No. 1 (Winter 2010), pp. 47-82

-Japan also uses high import duties for products of such categories as milk and cream, concentrated or containing added sugar or other sweetening matter (79,3%), cereal flours (excluding wheat or meslin) (62,03%), footwear, gaiters and the like; parts of such articles (62,73%) and wheat and meslin (55,79%).
+Japan also uses high import duties for products of such categories as milk and cream, concentrated or containing added sugar or other sweetening matter (79,3%), cereal flours (excluding wheat or meslin) (62,03%), footwear, gaiters and similar; parts of such articles (62,73%) and wheat and meslin (55,79%).

-Japan's trade policy in sector of NTBs is very complicated and multilevel: a lot of laws, which are regulating these NTBs, numerous standards, special import policies for some products and tariff quotas.
-As of 30 June 2018, Japan has 364 notified non-tariff measures affecting Russian goods.
+Japan's trade policy in the sector of NTBs is very complicated and multilevel: many laws regulate these NTBs, there are numerous standards, special import policies for some products and tariff quotas.
+As of 30 June, 2018, Japan had 364 notified NTBs affecting Russian goods.

-Japan uses special requirements for imports of rice, wheat, beef, fish, wood preparations.
-There is a huge number of laws which affects product's selling by implementing of standards.
+Japan uses special requirements for the import of rice, wheat, beef, fish, and wood products.
+There is a large number of laws on implementing standards which affects product sales.
 The main laws are: